Alaska Airlines joins global network, adds perks for elite flyers and promises more connectivity later

 Once the oneworld flight booking integration is complete, that Boise passenger will be able to book on the Alaska website through to London — or Tokyo or Hong Kong or a host of other global cities.

-Alaska has bilateral partnerships with the largest airlines in the oneworld alliance including British Airways, American Airlines, Cathay Pacific, Japan Airlines and Qatar Airways.
+Alaska already has bilateral partnerships with the largest airlines in the oneworld alliance including British Airways, American Airlines, Cathay Pacific, Japan Airlines and Qatar Airways.

-Joining the alliance adds a tighter collaboration and will provide connections from Alaska’s strong West Coast network to destinations across North America through American Airlines and worldwide through the other oneworld partners.
+Joining the alliance adds a tighter collaboration and will make connections more seamless from Alaska’s strong West Coast network to destinations across North America through American Airlines and worldwide through the other oneworld partners.

 But first, the world has to open up again to air travel.